ped-dyn-emp/PeTrack/docs/source/calibration/extrinsic_calibration.md

 :::{Tip}
 You can view the selected and calculated calibration points by checking the `calibration points` checkbox in the `coordinate system` section.
-If you notice a points that is particularly bad in alignment with the calibrated value, you can redo the calibration and exclude this point.
+If you notice a point that is particularly bad in alignment with the calibrated value, you can redo the calibration and exclude this point.
 This will minimize your error for the extrinsic calibration.
 :::